robnagler/robnagler.github.io/_posts/2020-07-21-Betting-on-Amazon.md

 ## Betting on America

-Yes, I keep on bringing up Buffet.
+Yes, I keep on bringing up Buffett.
 He's a brilliant investor, and he has lived a long life with many ups and downs.
-Buffet says "Never, ever bet against America."
+Buffett says "Never, ever bet against America."
 I agree.

 That's why I am betting on Amazon.
 It is a quintessential American